MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/deploy-two-node-clustered-file-server.md

     - If you are using iSCSI, an appropriate iSCSI interface.

-6. If you have purchased software that controls the format or function of the disk, follow instructions from the vendor about how to use that software with Windows Server 2008.
+6. If you have purchased software that controls the format or function of the disk, follow instructions from the vendor about how to use that software with Windows Server.

 7. On one of the servers that you want to cluster, click Start, click Administrative Tools, click Computer Management, and then click Disk Management.
 (If the User Account Control dialog box appears, confirm that the action it displays is what you want, and then click Continue.)
 In Disk Management, confirm that the cluster disks are visible.